base2Services/shelvery-aws-backups/README.md

 ### EC2

 EBS Backups in form of EBS Snapshots is supported.
-Support for EC2 instances backup in form of AMI is on the roadmap.
+Support for EC2 instances backup in the form of AMIs is on the roadmap.

 ### RDS